mockery/mockery/README.md

 ### Alternative Runtimes

-Mockery will attempt to continue support HHVM, but will not make any guarantees.
+Mockery 1.3 was the last version to support HHVM 3 and PHP 5.
+There is no support for HHVM 4+.

 ## A new home for Mockery